thisiskseniab/personal-site/content/en/home/hero.md

 +++

-# Senior Software Engineer.
+# Engineering manager.

 Hi, my name is Ksenia 👋
-I'm a senior software engineer and an engineering leader based in Oakland, CA ✨
+I'm an engineering manager and an experienced senior software engineer based in Oakland, CA ✨